ohata-toast/GameTalk/en/unity-guide.md

 **Parameter**

-* bool isDebugMode: 디버그 모드 활성화 여부
+* bool isDebugMode: Whether the debug mode is enabled

 **Example**